Witiko/doctoral-thesis/main.md

 ARQMath-2 lab is [available online.][14]

 # Interpretability {#interpretability}
+\label{cha:interpretability}

 In math information retrieval, accuracy and speed ensure that we can recall information that a user needs when they need them.
 However, the ability of a system to explain the information to the user is fundamentally limited by the *interpretability* of its internal representations.

-In this chapter, I will report the results of my research of interpretable representations that enable explainable information retrieval:
+In this chapter, I will report the results of my research on interpretable representations that enable explainable math information retrieval:

 - In Section \vref{sec:representation-learning-interpretability}, I will
   describe my work in making neural representations of natural language words